 Researchers found that retinol supports stem cells’ self-renewal, including embryonic stem cells (Khillan 201427).

-Moreover, another study suggests that retinoids regulate those stem cells instrumental in the formation of new blood cells (Purton 200728).
+Moreover, another study suggests that retinoids regulate those stem cells instrumental in forming new blood cells (Purton 200728).

 Health authorities recommend that men consume 900 mcg, women 700 mcg (770 mcg during pregnancy), and children and adolescents 300 to 600 mcg of vitamin A per day (ODS 202030).